 Cap d’Ail is another gorgeous spot just before Monaco.
 Plage Mala is one of the best beaches on the Riviera and good to anchor off.
 It has a couple of good beach clubs (one very fancy, one very fun), and there’s a brilliant coastal path that runs between the town of Cap d’Ail and Plage Mala.
 Thoroughly recommended.

-There’s some good deep sea fishing off the coast, with tuna, marlin, swordfish and sea bream, and there’s some good tour expeditions running out from major ports along the coast.
+There’s some good deep sea fishing off the coast, with tuna, marlin, swordfish and sea bream, and there are some good tour expeditions running out from major ports along the coast.

 Races & events

-The yachting and boating scene on the Cote d’Azur is both wonderfully glamorous and extremely relaxing- although there are certain exciting events where the only way to do them justice is to hire a boat and watch them from the water.
-If your budget allows, charter a yacht for a week- these events tend to make hotel prices skyrocket ashore, so once you’ve factored in a few couples sharing accommodation on a yacht it can work out surprisingly well.
+The yachting and boating scene on the Cote d’Azur is both wonderfully glamorous and extremely relaxing, and there are certain exciting events where the only way to do them justice is to hire a boat and watch them from the water.
+If your budget allows, charter a yacht for a week, these events tend to make hotel prices skyrocket ashore, so once you’ve factored in a few couples sharing accommodation on a yacht it can work out surprisingly well.

-The Monaco Grand Prix.
-Even if your ‘yacht’ is just a small dayboat, there’s something about being on the water among the megayachts, watching the tenders buzz celebrities about and the whine of the Formula One cars as they race around the Monte Carlo track, palace high on the cliff above.
+Some companies will run special boat trips during the major events that are hosted in the area each year, such as the Monaco Grand Prix.
+Even if your ‘yacht’ is just a small dayboat, there’s something about being on the water among the megayachts, watching the tenders buzz celebrities about and hearing the whine of the Formula One cars as they race around the Monte Carlo track.

 Regatta season begins on the Cote d'Azur in June with the Voiles d’Antibes, and moves along the coast with regattas in Cannes and Saint Tropez in September, with Monaco Classic Week also in September.

-While the winds tend to be quite gentle in the summer months, France is subject to the Mistral, a howling cold northwesterly wind that can reach up to 100 kms an hour.
-You don’t want to be out on a boat in that.
-The mistral tends to visit in the winter and spring, and is particularly violent in the transition between those seasons.
+While the coastal winds tend to be quite gentle in the summer months, the south of France is subject to the Mistral, a cold northwesterly wind that can reach up to 100km an hour.
+The mistral tends to visit in the winter and spring and is particularly violent in the transition between those seasons.

 Sailing with Children

-Make sure your children wear a lifejacket AT ALL TIMES, never let them run around the boat or be unattended on deck, and make sure they don’t swim alone.
+Make sure children wear a life jacket at all times.
+Never let them run around the boat or be unattended on deck and make sure they don’t swim alone.